lina-boljka/lina-boljka.github.io/_pages/publications.md

 [ENG] <b>Boljka, L.</b>, and T. Birner: Intensification of the atmospheric circulation with stronger extratropical tropopause inversion layer.
 In prep.

-[ENG] Zaplotnik, Ž., M. Pikovnik, <b>L. Boljka</b>, N. Žagar: The sensitivity of Hadley cell intensity trends in the global reanalyses.
+[ENG] Zaplotnik, Ž., M. Pikovnik, <b>L. Boljka</b>, N. Žagar: Hadley circulation intensity trends in the global reanalyses - are they an artefact?
 In prep.

 <b><font color="slateblue">Submitted/In review/In press</font></b>